 Q: What makes a great winter hair mask?

 PATTERN team: PATTERN's Heavy Conditioner still takes the cake on moisturizing the hair.
 Sometimes clients think, "OMG it's winter I have to moisturize my hair more.”
 In reality, most people end up over-moisturizing the hair, making it too soft & fragile which, in turn, promotes hair breakage.
-During your winter hair care routine, simply use the Treatment Mask.
+During your winter hair care routine, simply use our curly hair mask.
 Let the mask sit on your hair for 5-10 minutes.
 You can also use it under the steamer (or hair dryer if you don't have a steamer) for 15-20 min in order to prevent damaged hair.

 Q: Which products are great for hydrating protective styles like braids & faux locks?

-PATTERN team: The Argan Oil Hair Serum & the Jojoba Oil Hair Serum Self-Heating Packs.
+PATTERN team: The Argan Oil Serum & the Jojoba Oil Hair Serum Self-Heating Packs.
 If you shampoo your hair while in the protective style, follow up the shampoo & conditioner with Hydrating Mist after shampooing and conditioning.
-Next, use the tips of your fingers to massage the Leave-In Conditionerinto the scalp.
-Once your wet hair is dry, follow up with the oils throughout the scalp as needed.
+Next, use the tips of your fingers to massage the Leave-In Conditioner into the scalp.
+Once your wet hair is dry, follow up with a hot oil treatment throughout the scalp as needed.

 Q: What's the biggest mistake curlies, coilies & tight textures make in the cold weather?

 PATTERN team: Over-hydrating.
-We tend to go into panic mode in the winter.
+We tend to go into panic mode during the colder months.
 No need to panic.
-Make sure your hair stays moist & happy as it has been in the spring or summer months.
+Make sure each hair strand stays moist & happy as it has been in the spring or summer months.

 Remember, our hair is evolving always & you could potentially have different curl patterns in different areas around your head.
 You may also experience a shift in your hair as time, products & methods change.
 You may find our Curl Guide to be helpful as you find the right products for your unique, beautiful pattern.

-Ensure your hair is flourishing all year round with PATTERN products.
+Ensure your curly hair routine is flourishing all year round with PATTERN products.
 Our Mini Conditioner Trial Bundle is great for experimenting with our 3 conditioners to learn which is yummiest for your hair type, & our Jojoba Oil Hair Serum is especially beloved by an itchy or dry scalp.
-Shop the entire collection or save with our natural hair bundles now.
+Check out our blog for curly hair tips & shop the entire collection or save with our natural hair bundles now.